Azure/video-analyzer-vscode-extension/README.md

 Live Video Analytics on IoT Edge (LVA Edge) support for Visual Studio Code is provided through this extension that makes it easy to edit and manage LVA Edge media graphs.

+# What's New (v0.1.1)

+## Changed

+-   Fixed a bug, where node name updates was affecting other nodes with same name

+# What's New (v0.1.0)

+## Added

+-   Create and manage LVA Edge 2.0.0 module media graphs

 ## Suggested Pre-reading

 -   [Live Video Analytics on IoT Edge overview](https://docs.microsoft.com/azure/media-services/live-video-analytics-edge/overview)